Council actively encourages community participation and provides an opportunity during Council Meetings to allow for the following:

 How do I submit a Question to Council?

-To submit a question to Council, please use the Participate in a Council meeting form below.
-Forms can be submitted at any Council Customer Service Centre or electronically by emailing firstname.lastname@example.org with the words ‘Public Question’ in the subject line by 10am on the Monday before the Ordinary Meeting of Council.
+To submit a question to Council, please use the Participate in a Council Meeting form below.
+Forms can be submitted at any Council Customer Service Centre or electronically by emailing email@example.com with the words ‘Public Question’ in the subject line by 10am the Monday prior to the Ordinary Meeting of Council.

 If submitting a question, it is important to remember: